ericcornelissen/shescape/CONTRIBUTING.md

 correctly.

 On top of that, the project uses linters to catch mistakes.
-Use the following command to check your changes if applicable:
+Use the following commands to check your changes if applicable:

 | File type                | Command           | Linter         |
 | :----------------------- | :---------------- | :------------- |